Scheveningen Sicilian: 1.e4 c5 2.Nf3...... 6.Bc4

 History and Notable Players

 It arises from the Sicilian Defense: Scheveningen Variation.
-Among the most prolific practitioners on the White side are Dragoljub Velimirovic (12 games), Darja Kaps (11 games), Jana Krivec (10 games).
-On the Black side, notable exponents include Mihai Suba (13 games), Lutz Espig (11 games), Dominik Pedzich (9 games).
+Among the most prolific White practitioners are Dragoljub Velimirovic (12 games), Darja Kaps (11 games), Jana Krivec (10 games).
+Black-side regulars include Mihai Suba (13 games), Lutz Espig (11 games), Dominik Pedzich (9 games).

 Main Lines and Variations